 Having bought LOTS of train sets for my own children and friends and family, I’ve found the best quality railways and bridges for quality and fun are these:

-There are of course lots of other track options, trains, buildings, scenery features and people you can get but hopefully this guide will get you off to a good start and your child will soon be having endless fun with their new train set.
-If you have any questions, please drop me a line via the contact page, on Twitter and I’ll be happy to try and help.
+There are of course lots of other track options, trains, buildings, scenery features and people you can get but hopefully, this guide will get you off to a good start and your child will soon be having endless fun with their new train set.
+If you have any questions, please drop me a line via the contact page and I’ll be happy to try and help.

-> If you find this article useful, you might enjoy my other articles on wooden trains and railways.
+> If you find this article useful, you might enjoy my other articles on wooden trains and railways, my guide to best (and cheapest way) to add extra trains to a kids wooden train set or what train set to get a toddler.